Nationals set team scoring record, rout Reyes, ...

 Nationals set team scoring record, rout Reyes, Mets 25-4

-In the highest-scoring game in franchise history, Daniel Murphy hit two early home runs and the Washington Nationals kept pouring it on against emergency reliever Jose Reyes and the New York Mets in a 25-4 rout Tuesday night.
-Trea Turner, who apologized..
+The New York Mets have been searching for any reason to smile during a miserable season.
+In the highest-scoring game in Nationals franchise history, Daniel Murphy hit two early home runs and Washington kept pouring it on against emergency reliever Jose...

 Tweets